Home Chemistry Substance Chlorine Dioxide

 2 AgClO3 + Cl2 → 2 AgCl + 2 ClO2 + O2

-ClO2 formed bent type structure with O-Cl-O bond angle 117.6°.
+Chlorine dioxide (ClO2) formed a bent type structure with an O-Cl-O bond angle of 117.6°.
 The O-Cl bond distance in the ClO2 molecule is 149 pm.
 It is slightly shorter than a single bond.
 Pauling represents the molecule that contains a resonance hybrid with three electron structures.

 Chlorine dioxide chemical formula ClO2, structure

-It has 19 (2 × 6 + 7) odd electrons and a tendency to dimerize.
-No evidence of dimerization in solid, liquid, or gas phase or in solution.
+It has (2 × 6 + 7) = 19 odd electrons and a tendency to dimerize.
+No evidence of dimerization in the solid, liquid, or gas phase or solution.

-• At standard temperature and pressure, it is a reddish-yellow gas that is soluble in water to form a yellowish-brown solution.
-It is 10 times more soluble in water than chlorine.
+At standard temperature and pressure, chlorine dioxide is a reddish-yellow gas that is soluble in water to form a yellowish-brown solution.
+The gas is 10 times more soluble in water than chlorine gas.

-The most common properties of chlorine dioxide are given below the table,
+The most common properties of chlorine dioxide are given below in the table,

 Properties